tjmora/g-font/README.md

 ## `font` vs `font_` methods

-The `font` method, in Typescript, enforces the custom font and value types which were created to help IntelliSense recommend valid values to you.
+The `font` method, in Typescript, enforces the custom font/value types which were created to help your code editor's code completion system recommend valid values to you.

-The `font_` method, do not enforce those custom font and value types.
-Those custom font and value types aren't perfect, and the `font` method may sometimes be wrongly linted as erroneous.
+The `font_` method, do not enforce those custom font/value types.
+Those custom types aren't perfect, and the `font` method may sometimes be wrongly linted as erroneous and won't compile.
-Simply add an underscore to the method to disable the enforcing of those types.
+If you're sure the parameters you provided are valid despite that, simply add an underscore to the method to disable the enforcing of those types.

 ## Development vs Production